Stopping criteria

 Below are the auto‑generated docs for all stopping criterion infrastructure.

-at_iteration::Intstore the iteration number this state indicated to stop.0means already at the start it indicated to stop- any negative number means that it did not yet indicate to stop.
+at_iteration::Intstores the iteration number at which this state indicated to stop.0means it already indicated to stop at the start.- any negative number means that it has not yet indicated to stop.

 Constructor